Why Is Wendy's (WEN) Down 5.4% Since Last Earnings Report?

 Will the recent negative trend continue leading up to its next earnings release, or is Wendy's due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

-Wendy's reported robust second-quarter fiscal 2021 results, with earnings and revenues surpassing the Zacks Consensus Estimate.
-The metrics increased on a year-over-year basis.
+Wendy's reported fourth-quarter fiscal 2022 results, with earnings beating the Zacks Consensus Estimate and revenues meeting the same.
+The top and bottom lines increased on a year-over-year basis.

-During the quarter, same-restaurant sales at International restaurants (excluding Venezuela and Argentina) rose 31.4% year over year against 18.4% decline reported in the year-ago quarter.
-Comps at Global restaurants increased 17.4% year over year against 5.8% decline reported in the prior-year quarter.
-Moreover, comps in the United States witnessed growth of 16.1% year over year against 4.4% decline reported in the prior-year quarter.
+During the quarter under review, same-restaurant sales at international restaurants (excluding Venezuela and Argentina) rose 9.9% year over year compared with growth of 18.1% in the year-ago quarter.
+Comps at Global restaurants rose 6.4% year over year compared with a 7.3% increase reported in the prior-year quarter.
+Comps in the United States witnessed an improvement of 5.9% year over year compared with an increase of 6.1% in the prior-year quarter.

 System-Wide Sales Discussion